arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

                                    -------------------

 * Most pins can be used for more than one function.
-When using PIN_MAP_STANDARD, the port pin number printed on the board is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), etc.).
-When using PIN_MAP_COMPACT, the Arduino numbering is sequential starting from 0 at the top left pin (A2).
+When using PIN_MAP_STANDARD, the port pin number printed on the chip above is also used in Arduino (but without the 'A') for all of the supported functions (ie: digitalRead(), analogRead(), analogWrite(), etc.).
+  When using PIN_MAP_COMPACT, the Arduino numbering is sequential starting from 0 at the top left pin (A5).
 PIN_MAP_COMPACT uses less RAM.
 * When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
 * When using ONE_UART_NO_WIRE_ONE_SPI, use SPI on pins 4, 5, 14, and 15.
   When using NO_UART_ONE_WIRE_ONE_SPI, use SPI on pins 8, 9, 30, and 31.